Lisa Crowley and Marlies Ostermann

 The incidence of AKI is determined by its definition and the population studied.
 Before the use of the RIFLE, AKIN or KDIGO criteria, estimates were based on arbitrary criteria and often variable and conflicting.
 AKI is common in sicker patients, in particular in critically ill patients in the Intensive Care Unit (ICU) where it affects 30-60% of patients.
 Outcome is worse in patients with more severe AKI, especially if renal replacement therapy (RRT) is needed.

-There is clear evidence that AKI is not always recognized in time.
-(11) NHS Kidney Care estimates that a large proportion of cases of AKI are preventable.
+There is clear evidence that AKI is not always recognised in time (NCEPOD, 2009).
+NHS Kidney Care estimates that a large proportion of cases of AKI are preventable.
 If prevented, lives would be saved, complications avoided and healthcare costs reduced.

-Thomas et al developed an electronic early warning system to spot AKI at an earlier stage (and treat appropriately) – though a similar mortality (36%) was seen.
-(12) In another hospital-based study by Selby et al, a similar electronic reporting system was described in a large general hospital.
-(13) The results showed that there were 3202 AKI episodes in 2619 patients during the 9-month study period (5.4% of hospital admissions).
+Thomas et al developed an electronic early warning system to spot AKI at an earlier stage (and treat appropriately) – though a mortality (36%) similar to the literature, was seen (Thomas, 2011).
+In another hospital-based study by Selby et al, a similar electronic reporting system was described in a large general hospital (Selby, 2012) The results showed that there were 3202 AKI episodes in 2619 patients during the 9-month study period (5.4% of hospital admissions).

-The exact incidence of AKI in the community is not clear.
-(13) It has been shown that a large proportion of AKI cases start with an illness in the community.
+The exact incidence of AKI in the community is not clear (Thomas, 2013).
+It has been shown that a large proportion of AKI cases start with an illness in the community.
 Future studies using electronic alerting based on the recent AKI definitions may give a better picture of the epidemiology of AKI in the community.

 AKI can be simply classified into 3 groups: pre-renal, intrinsic and post-renal.
 Pre-renal is due to ineffective perfusion of the kidneys that are otherwise structurally normal.
 Intrinsic renal AKI results from structural damage to the glomeruli or renal tubules, or both.
 Post-renal is due to obstruction of the urinary tract anywhere from the calyces to the urethral meatus.